 Debug Logging

-Pass --log-level debug to opa run to see all the underlying storage engine’s logs.
+to see all the underlying storage

 When debug logging is enabled, the service will output some statistics about the configured disk partitions and their key sizes.